jrem08/jrem08/README.md

 ### 🎴 About Me:
 <br>
-💻 Software Engineer with experience in web interface development using Python, SQLAlchemy, Node.js, Express, Postman, Git, and React.
-I specialize in application support and manage relational databases such as MySQL, applying best practices for structuring and optimization.
+💻 Software Engineering Student with experience in web interface development using Python, Node.js, Express, Postman, Git, and React.
+I specialize in application support and relational database management, such as MySQL, applying best practices for structuring and optimization.
+Additionally, I have experience in the software lifecycle, addressing technical requirements and resolving incidents.
 I am a proactive individual with a strong capacity for adaptation and continuous learning.

 <div align="center">